filips123/MonologPHPMailer/README.md

 ### Manually Installation

-Alternatively, you could download [`PHPMailerHandler.php`][link-handler] from GitHub and then manually include it in your script.
+Alternatively, you could download all files in directory [`src`][link-handlers] from GitHub and then manually include them in your script.
 You also have to install Monolog and PHPMailer manually.

 ## Usage